5chdn/link-blockchain/docs/configuration.rst

     geth --datadir ~/.link-geth --networkid 13919287 --port 30313 --rpcport 8645 --wsport 8646
     # In a separate terminal launch the console.
     geth attach ~/.link-geth/geth.ipc

+Do not use the ``--fast`` option as this will prevent the blobs from being stored.

 Netstats
 --------